The myclimate Flight Emission Calculator

 with

-x: Flight Distance [km] which is defined as the sum of GCD, the great circle distance, and DC, a distance correction for detours and holding patterns, and inefficiencies in the air traffic control systems [km]
+x: Flight distance [km], defined as the sum of GCD (great circle distance) and DC (distance correction for detours and holding patterns) and inefficiencies in the air traffic control systems [km]

 S: Average number of seats (total across all cabin classes)